Planning and Creating Communities

 •2 Cisco access routers

-Note Even though the devices in a Catalyst 3750 switch stack function as a single switch, they count as individual switches within the device and switch maximums.
+Note Even though the devices in a Catalyst 3750 switch stack function as a single switch, they count as individual switches against the combined limit and individual device limits.

 Figure 4-1 Community Limits Window